patters-match/gba-ezflash-iv-emulators/README.md

 Each emulator's Exit function in the L+R menu was typically intended for Pogoshell-era flashcarts.
 Where needed, this function has been manually patched so that Exit returns to the EZ-Flash IV menu.

 ## EZ-Flash IV Versions
-#### Firmware 1.x
-- Don't use the EZ-Client to patch the resulting compilations.
-A major point of this collection is to avoid having to constantly patch.
-- The emulators in this collection have all been header-patched to force 64KB SRAM saves, using cory1492's v2 patcher (EZ4-64-2).
-The 1.x firmware reads some metadata from the GBA ROM header to determine save size, and without this fix many homebrew binaries will default to 32KB.
-- gbata7 was used to fix the GBA ROM header after these patches (emulators crash on some firmwares without this fix).
-- You will need to edit **build.bat** (for Windows) and **build.sh** (for macOS and Linux) to change the compile script options from ```-pat``` to ```-sav``` so that the blank save files are generated for each executable
 #### Firmware 2.x
 - The build scripts will generate the required patch files to force 64KB SRAM saves for each executable, to be placed in the PATCH folder on the SD card.
 - It is recommended that you disable the firmware's integrated GSS patcher (Global Soft-reset and Sleep).
 Add the following exclusions to the bottom of **KEYSET.CFG** at the root of your SD card: